LEE-HYUNSANG/UPBIT_ML/doc/f5_ml_pipeline.md

 plus `_train`, `_val` or `_test` suffixes.
 The script ensures each dataset contains at least one row when possible and logs progress for every file.
 Run `python f5_ml_pipeline/05_split.py` after features and labels are prepared.

+## 06_optuna_tpe.py
+Performs hyperparameter optimisation of a LightGBM model using Optuna's TPE sampler.
+Training and validation splits under `ml_data/05_split/` are loaded for each symbol.
+The best parameters are saved to `ml_data/06_models/{symbol}_best_params.json` along with a short summary of the study.
+This step expects at least one column containing the word `label` which is treated as the target.
+Execute it from the repository root with `python f5_ml_pipeline/06_optuna_tpe.py`.